 - People are getting married later.
 In the 20 years to 2019, the median age at marriage increased from 27.9 to 30.5 years for women, and from 30.1 to 32.3 years for men

-- Interestingly, over the 20 years to 2019, the mdian duration of time from marriage to separation is gettingn longer: for separation, duration lengthened from 7.9 years to 8.5 years, and for divorce, duration also lengthened from 11.3 to 12.2 years
+- Interestingly, over the 20 years to 2019, the median duration of time from marriage to separation is getting longer: for separation, duration lengthened from 7.9 years to 8.5 years, and for divorce, duration also lengthened from 11.3 to 12.2 years

 - The crude divorce rate over the 20 years to 2019 has dropped from 2.8 to 1.0 per 1000 population

-What these statistics tell us is that the picture of what happens with people and marriages.
+These statistics give us a picture of what happens with people and marriages.
 And it also shows that divorce is complicated.

 Women leaving marriages – hardly the easy option